-- The purpose of this report is to advise the Board that the Service is in compliance with Board By-Law 335-2013 Acoustic Hailing Devices. - The Chief is required to make an annual written report to the Board concerning use of Acoustic Hailing Devices. - In 2022, the Service's Emergency Task Unit (ETU) used an acoustic hailing device during high-risk incidents.
+- The purpose of this report is to advise the Board that the Niagara Regional Police Service (Service) is in compliance with Board By-Law 464-2024 - Acoustic Hailing Devices. - The Chief is required to make an annual written report to the Board concerning use of Acoustic Hailing Devices. - In 2024, the Service's Emergency Task Unit (ETU) used an acoustic hailing device during high-risk incidents. - In 2024, the Service's Public Order Unit (POU) acquired an acoustic hailing device to assist with crowd management incidents.